Kristen O'Neill

-Kristen O'Neill (born April 12, 1983) is an American women's basketball player, a 6'1 versatile guard, formerly playing at the University of Washington.
+Kristen O'Neill (born April 12, 1983) is an American basketball player, a 6'1 versatile guard, formerly playing at the University of Washington.
 She was a three-time co-captain and four-year starter.
 She played for FIBA's Euroleague teams in Madrid and Burgos, Spain and in Ireland.
 In 2008, O'Neill returned to Seattle and played in the WNBA for the Seattle Storm.
 She is currently the Associate Head Women's Basketball coach for Seattle University.

 High school

 O'Neill played at Meadowdale High School.
 She was a Parade Magazine All-American, Gatorade Player of the Year for the state of Washington, and one of the top recruits in the country in 2001 (ranked No. 38 among top 750 seniors in class of 2001 by All-Star Girls Report and ranked No. 19 on HoopPlanet.com's list of top 100 recruits for 2001).

 College

 O'Neill played at the University of Washington from 2001–2006 where she was a three-time co-captain and four-year starter.
 She was UW's Defensive Player of the Year twice (2002 and 2003), a 2002 Pacific-10 All-Freshman Team honoree and the Coaches Award recipient in 2006.
 O'Neill graduated with honors in 2006 with a degree in communication.